Igedo

 Igedo (Igedo Company GmbH & Co.
 KG) is an organiser of fashion fairs and shows established in 1949 and located in Düsseldorf, North Rhine-Westphalia, Germany.
 The acronym abbreviates "Interessengemeinschaft Damenoberbekleidung", in English "Community of interests for women's outerwear".
 Since 2004 it belongs to Messe Düsseldorf.

 The former fashion fairs of the Igedo known as "Verkaufs- und Modewoche Düsseldorf", "Igedo Fashion Fairs" or "Collection premiere Düsseldorf" (CPD - 30,000 trade visitors in 2009) were at times the largest in the world.
-Since 2007, the Bread and Butter tradeshow in Berlin surpassed its dominance.
+Since 2007, the Bread & Butter tradeshow in Berlin surpassed its dominance.

 Igedo has branches in Moscow and Almaty.